medialab/xan/docs/cmd/stats.md

 min_length         (default) - Minimum string length
 max_length         (default) - Maximum string length

+Stats can be computed in parallel using the -p/--parallel or -t/--threads flags.
+But note that this cannot work on streams or gzipped data and does not support the -g/--groubpy flag.

 Usage:
     xan stats [options] [<input>]

 stats options:
     -s, --select <arg>       Select a subset of columns to compute stats for.
                              See 'xan select --help' for the format details.
                              This is provided here because piping 'xan select' into 'xan stats' will disable the use of indexing.
     -g, --groupby <cols>     If given, will compute stats per group as defined by the given column selection.
     -A, --all                Shorthand for -cq.
     -c, --cardinality        Show cardinality and modes.
                              This requires storing all CSV data in memory.
     -q, --quartiles          Show quartiles.
                              This requires storing all CSV data in memory.
     -a, --approx             Compute approximated statistics.
     --nulls                  Include empty values in the population size for computing mean and standard deviation.
+    -p, --parallel           Whether to use parallelization to speed up counting.
+                             Will automatically select a suitable number of threads to use based on your number of cores.
+Use -t, --threads if you want to indicate the number of threads yourself.
+    -t, --threads <threads>  Parellize computations using this many threads.
+Use -p, --parallel if you want the number of threads to be automatically chosen instead.

 Common options:
     -h, --help             Display this message